-In the current fiscal year, the population based portion of this revenue was \$20.38 per capita, which was reduced from the previous year.
-Similarly, the mileage-based portion of the formula was \$1,637.43 per mile, which was slightly increased from the previous year.
-Each of these components has changed less than 1% since FY 2014.
+In the current fiscal year, the population based portion of this revenue was \$20.03 per capita, which was unchanged from the previous year.
+Similarly, the mileage-based portion of the formula was \$1,622.49 per mile, which was unchanged from the previous year.
+Each of these components has changed less than 2% since FY 2015.

 In a desire to remain conservative in our estimates, we are budgeting no change in either the population or mileage rate.
-Therefore, our budget will be based upon a population rate of \$20.38 and the mileage rate of \$1,637.42.
-This results in revenue of \$62,851 and \$27,672 respectively and allows us to round down to budget a total of \$90,000 for this revenue source.
-This is down from the \$90,502 we received this year.
+Therefore, our budget will be based upon a population rate of \$20.03 and the mileage rate of \$1,622.49.
+This results in revenue of \$61,351 and \$27,371 respectively and allows us to round to budget a total of \$90,000 for this revenue source.
+This is unchanged from the amount we budgeted for the current year.